Leonor’s Healthy Carrot Cake (Gluten-Free)

 But it’s so easy to make a healthier version of your favorite carrot cake!
 This recipe is moist and has 75% less fat than traditional carrot cake.
-It satisfies your sweet tooth and craving for carrot cake but you can feel good about sharing this with family and friends this Thanksgiving.
+It satisfies your sweet tooth and craving for carrot cake but you can feel good about sharing this with family and friends.

 - Two 9 inch cake pans

 - Large mixing bowls

 - Food processor

 - Hand-held mixer or stand mixer with a whip attachment

 - 1 cup organic applesauce (326g)

 - 2 cups gluten free flour (see notes)

 - ¼ cup almond meal